Code-Institute-Submissions/tone-henge/README.md

 This sheet is used for mapping user stories to features and epics throughout development.
 [It can be viewed here](https://docs.google.com/spreadsheets/d/1ob8nIBe4SKKu7h6s5SPkJSnqiatEzivwf0XZelbFMKs/edit?usp=sharing).

+Wireframes assisted keeping to the basic design of the project.
+These also helped out map the UI in advance.
+These can be seen [here](readme/general/wireframes.pdf).

 ## Database

 The schema diagram can be seen below.